rrumale/Access-the-Data-Lake-using-Autonomous-Database-and-Data-Catalog/provision-database/adb-provision-moviestream.md

       ![Choose the remaining parameters.](./images/Picture100-26c.png)

+      By default it is one CPU.
+You can choose CPU based on your requirements.

 13. Create administrator credentials:

     - __Password and Confirm Password__ - Specify the password for ADMIN user of the service instance.
 The password must meet the following requirements: